janneri/bots-of-black-friday/README.md

   If they do it more than once, the previous move is overwritten.
   On next tick the server calculates the next game state, which is accessible from another endpoint.
 * Available actions are movement (UP, DOWN, LEFT, RIGHT), picking up an item (PICK) or using one (USE).
-* Faulty responses are penalised by decreasing the bot's health.
+* Faulty moves are penalised by decreasing the bot's health.
 Dead bots are removed from the shop by guards.
 Faulty actions include running into a wall, trying to pick nonexistent items, etc.
 * The items in the shop have a price and a discount percentage.
 The